sleekEagle/sensor_stream/README.md

 Edit the list sensorTypes in the class MainActivity.java to change the types of sensors that are streamed.

-# format of the sensor data file
+# Format of the sensor data file
 sensor_type , accuracy_level , timestamp of device , values , timestamp of local mahcine <br>

-# Using
+# Usage
 1. Connect both the device and the computer to the same WiFi network (if using WiFi) <br>
 2. Turn on the snsr_strm app <br>
 3. Note the IP address shown in the app <br>